drubin/presentations/2018/ci-cd-meetup-berlin-accelerate-pipeline/index.md

 .left[
 [<i class="fa fa-link" aria-hidden="true"> garden.io</i>](https://garden.io)]

+???
+* Name, South African
+* SRE and Garden.io
+* Gitlab vs Jenkins vs Travis/Circle/hosted?
+* Operator vs User

 ---
 class: center, middle
 ### Human beings, who are almost unique in having the ability to learn from the experience of others, are also remarkable for their apparent disinclination to do so.
   \-  Douglas Adams, Last Chance to See

+???
+* Humans are special in that they can learn from eachother
+* Whats funny is they often don't want to

 ---
 class: center, middle

-## CI is an attempt to overcome this.

-### Lets stand on the shoulders of giants

-Reuseable company workflows
+## CI lets us learn from our selves
+What if we could learn from each other?

 ---
 class: center, middle

+## Stand on the shoulders of giants

+???

+* CI should be an attempt to overcome this.

+---
+class: center, middle

-# Learning to ride a bike?
+# Learning to ride a bike

+???

+* When did you learn?
+* How would you teach me?
+* Where would you start?

 ---
 class: center, middle